 Directing One of the World’s Largest Anti-Corruption Prizes

-Nicole is Executive Director of Allard Prize Initiatives, including a biennial $100,000 CAD prize awarded to leading anti-corruption advocates from around the world.
+Nicole is the former Executive Director of Allard Prize Initiatives, including a biennial $100,000 CAD prize awarded to leading anti-corruption advocates from around the world.
 This past year, the Allard Prize for International Integrity was awarded to:

 - John Githongo (Winner) – A prominent Kenyan human rights advocate and journalist who focuses on corruption issues;